LOST YEARS / Slovenia

 Billy’s only companion is Mak, a dumb guy, who has had an accident with a motorcycle a few years ago and is now in a wheelchair.
-He is helping him in the shop, communicating through a small wooden desk.
+He is helping him in the shop, communicating trough a small wooden desk.
 Billy\’s other friend is a set of old tapes his father left behind when he left.
-Billy was only a few days old
+Billy was only a few days old.

 They cross the border and quickly get lost in the Hungarian field roads because Billy never left the village and doesn\’t know the way.
 Looking for the right way, they run out of gas.
 They walk through the fields and start talking.
-Tana explains, that she is traveling to Romania to meet some relatives when they suddenly encounter a strange man named CSILLAG (45), who is trying to set up a base for a close encounter with extra-terrestrials.
-Billy is interested in him and his work, but Tana is skeptical.
-She decides to continue on her own – even without Billy, who turned out to be an incredibly incompetent friend.
+Tana explains, that she is traveling to Bosnia to meet some relatives, when they, suddenly encounter a strange man named CSILLAG (45), who is trying to set up a base for a close encounter with the extra-terrestrials.
+Billy is interested in him and his work, but Tana is sceptical.
+She decides to continue on her own – even without Billy, who turned out to be incredibly incompetent friend.

-Nevertheless, Billy still wants to help her, so he finds out the destination of most buses and tries his luck with finding Tana or her baggage.
-On the way, he finds Tana at a local wedding, drinking shots and dancing wildly.
+Nevertheless, Billy still wants to help her, so he finds out the destination of the bus and goes after Tana.
+He finds here at a local party wedding, drinking shots and dancing wildly.
 At first, she ignores him, but then she softens up and pulls him to the dance floor.

 They continue the trip together and share some personal information about each other.
 Billy tells Tana about the death of his mother in his childhood and about his grandmother taking care of him.
 Tana tells Billy, that she never met her mother.
-She was adopted and she is now traveling to Romania to find her real mother.
-They get closer through their stories when a train comes and they head to the city.
+She was adopted and she is now travelling to Sarajevo to find her real mother.
+They get closer through their stories, when a train comes and they head to the city.

-They arrive in the city after dark.
-It\’s Billy’s first time in a city and he is fascinated by the people, the streets and the nightlife.
+They arrive to the city after dark.
+It\’s Billy’s first time in a city and he is fascinated by the people, the streets and the night life.
 They manage to get to the bus station.
 At the lost and found they stumble across an annoying bureaucrat, who is not willing to hand out Tana’s backpack without her bus ticket.
 Billy steps up and stoles the backpack.
-Tana buys a new ticket directly to Romania.
+Tana buys a new ticket directly to Sarajevo.
 She even invites Billy, but he has to return home to his grandmother.
-Tana writes down her number and they hug goodbye.
-She drives away.
+They hug in goodbye and she drives away.

 Billy fills up the motorcycle and drives home.
 Driving through the fields thinking about all the new things he saw that day suddenly a bright light shines in the far distance.
 Billy stops and looks.
 A UFO lifts up from the fields lighting up the whole sky and flies away.
 Billy is stunned by the sight.

 Billy returns home and takes his grandmother to bed.
-She passes away during the night.
+Everything feels different.
+His grandmother looks at him meaningfully before falling asleep.
+She passes during the night.
 Billy is devastated, but his petty uncle demands him to work despite their loss.
-He goes to the market when Boris and his gangs appear again.
+He goes to the market when Boris and his gang appears again.
 They start to annoy him as usual.
-With all the things he went through Billy bursts.
-He realizes that he has nothing left to stay for.
-He punches Boris, steals his car, and heads after Tana leaving his village and his old life behind.
+With all the things he went through, Billy bursts.
+He realises that he has nothing left to stay for.
+He punches Boris, steals his car and heads after Tana leaving his village and his old life behind.

 For me, Lost Years is a story about my generation, a story about moving on.
 This is a time when we have to separate from our parents and become truly independent.

 He is an outsider in his village because he is wandering about the outside world.
-He acts like someone who does not belong there and for this, his surrounding doesn’t get him.
-The loving and caring relationship with his grandmother is pure, but it\’s also an alibi for him not to fulfill his dreams.
+He acts like someone who does not belong there and for this, his surrounding doesn\’t understand him.
+The loving and caring relationship with his grandmother is pure, but it\’s also an alibi for him not to fulfil his dreams.
 It\’s a comfortable safety net with a responsibility.
 Therefore, Billy accepts his fate of being stuck and he\’s caught up in his everyday routine and daydreaming about places he’s never been to.

-Tana is an outside element that appears suddenly and pushes Billy out of his comfort zone, puts him on the road, where he actually realizes that there are many more exciting things than he ever imagined.
+Tana is an outside element that appears suddenly and pushes Billy out of his comfort zone, puts him on the road, where he actually realises that there are much more exciting things than he ever imagined.

 Being open to and trying out new things is important.
 It gives new experience and encourages inner growth.
 As the story evolves the world slowly starts to open up in front of Billy’s eyes.
-Bit by bit, and by the end of his journey, he realizes the inevitable – there is nothing left for him in the village, he has to find his own path.
+Bit by bit, by the end of his journey, Billy realises the inevitable – there is nothing left for him in the village, he has to find his own path.

 Through his relationship with Tana, I want to create a sensible loving character, who is always prepared to help.
-Tana\’s character not only pushes him out of his comfort but makes him realize, that he is not on his own.
+Tana\’s character not only pushes him out of his comfort, but makes him realise, that he is not on his own.
 The same goes for Tana.

-I want to emphasize the relationship between place and time throughout the whole film.
+I want to emphasise the relationship of place and time throughout the whole film.
 As the scenery expands the time starts to run faster.

 The film is about my generation and I feel that somehow starting out as a young film director I\’m in the same place as Billy the protagonist.
-This is the main reason why I feel that the time to make this movie happen is now.
+This is the main reason why I feel that the time to make this movie is now.
 Who knows what\’ll happen in a couple of years.
-Where\’ll we be?
+Where\’ll we be.

 My goal is to make a movie that speaks to all the people who have the experience of leaving loved ones behind and to all the people who struggle with starting on their own.
-I want to push the audience over the edge and make them go and have an adventure after seeing the film, plus there are no genre films in Slovenia.
+I want to push the audience over the edge and make them feel good about themselves go and have an adventure after seeing the film, plus there are no genre films in Slovenia.